Taylor County, Florida: Railroads, Trails and Scallops

 By: Gary McKechnie

-My first impression of Taylor County was a lasting one.
-On March 7, 1970, our family traveled to the Taylor County seat of Perry to experience a solar eclipse, witnessing an extraordinary astronomical event as mid-day turned into midnight.
+My first impression of Taylor County Florida was a lasting one.
+On March 7, 1970, our family traveled to Florida Taylor County seat of Perry to experience a solar eclipse, witnessing an extraordinary astronomical event as mid-day turned into midnight.

 I’ve traveled through Taylor County, located about 90 miles northwest of Gainesville, several dozen times since but, like most travelers, never stopped to see what this town, or this area, had to offer.